-I Wrote a Book, Now What?
+I Wrote a Book.
+Now What?
 3 Unexpected Ways to Practice Writing After You Publish

 - Message authors with a link to your reviews and a personal note about why you loved their book.

-After reading A Man from Saigon, I wrote the author Marti Leimbach.
+After reading A Man from Saigon, I wrote the author, Marti Leimbach.
 She was famous.
 Her book Dying Young was made into a movie starring Julia Roberts.
 Still, she responded immediately and ended up blurbing my second novel, a Vietnam War story.
 We’ve been Facebook friends since and she’ll be reviewing my third novel, The Ash House.

-You never know, sometimes published authors will reach back!
+You never know.
+Sometimes published authors will reach back!

-However, before writing to an other, keep in mind a few things you shouldn’t do:
+However, before writing to an author, keep in mind a few things you shouldn’t do:

 - Don’t feel obliged to post good reviews if a book didn’t appeal to you.
 You’ve already given the writer your time.
 That should be enough.

-- Look for something good to say about a book if you do review, and if you don’t like it, it might be better not to review the book (think one or two star reviews).
+- Look for something good to say about a book if you do review it, and if you don’t like it, it might be better not to review the book (think one- or two-star reviews).

 - Don’t post a really bad review.
 Writers work hard to send their books out into the world.
 We don’t need to undermine them (or tag them to bad reviews).
 Those critical reviews are for personal learning only.